bess-cater/bess-cater/README.md

 ## Hi there 👋
 I'm Liza!

-- 🎓 I’m graduating from Seoul Nat'l University of Science and Technology with Master's Degree in Data Science...
+- 🎓 I’ve graduated from Seoul Nat'l University of Science and Technology with Master's Degree in Data Science
+  - Result of my studies: [A picture is worth a thousand words?
+Investigating the Impact of Image Aids in AR on Memory Recall for Everyday Tasks - IUI'25, Best Paper](https://dl.acm.org/doi/10.1145/3708359.3712087))
 - 🏢 ...and looking for job positions as AI (ML) Engineer!
 - 🎨 In my free time I am fond of watercolor drawing and just wandering around some less known areas of Seoul (stop for a piece of cake included!)
 - 💬 Now I am developing LLM-powered services as side-projects and open to any types of collaboration :)
+- I've also grown quite fond of Flutter lately
 - 📧 You can reach me by e-mail: caterlilu@gmail.com